-

 Who is Péter Magyar?
 The Hungarian Lawyer Who Toppled Viktor Orbán’s 16-Year Rule

-Péter Magyar (born March 16, 1981) is a Hungarian politician, lawyer, and the Prime Minister-designate of Hungary.
+Last Updated on 14/04/2026 by TodayWhy Editorial Péter Magyar (born March 16, 1981) is a Hungarian politician, lawyer, and the Prime Minister-designate of Hungary.
 As president of the Tisza Party (Tisztelet és Szabadság – Respect and Freedom), he achieved one of the most dramatic political rises in modern European history.
-In the April 12, 2026, parliamentary election, his party delivered a landslide
+In the April 12, 2026,

 -